agentPawel/wdi-january-2017/17-views-and-forms/README.md

 - [`form_tag`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-form_tag)
   - Forms unconnected to models
   - Use the `_tag` variant of form helpers (e.g. `text_field_tag`)
+  - adds some hidden fields for us (show in browser dev tools)
+  - Notice the names of the fields.
+They shouldn't have changed.
+Eg. `title`.
 - [`form_for`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_for)
   - Create a form for doing CRUD on an object
   - We generally want to deal with objects rather than values
     - This allows us to rely on Rails to do a lot of the heavy lifting for us
+  - The names of the fields have changed - they now use the `film[title]` syntax.
   - Provides a form builder to the form block that knows about the object the form is related to
 - Cross-Site Request Forgery (CSRF) Token
   - This is used to ensure malicious users don't fake like they're submitting from our site (possibly as someone else!)